CodingCult/sea-island/STORY.md

 andré's a weird character. he wears a turtle hat and kinda whispers to them (diff font). he's also crazy and has magic stuff

+at some point they see richmond flag, celias like "Hmm, i wonder what that flag is for"

 ## shop

 - flies for a higher price than sarah bought them for